rapka/polemics-md/content/essays/musicians4biden.md

+---
+title: What the Heck is "Musicians for Biden-Harris"?
+date: 2024-6-14
+draft: false
+tags: politics
+---
-# What the heck is "Musicians for Biden-Harris"?
+# What the Heck is "Musicians for Biden-Harris"?

 Last month I published an [article] detailing how a former Hillary Clinton campaign consultant [Sally Albright](https://www.sallylalbright.com/) is soliciting donations to primary elected progressive Democrats via a political action committee managed by the treasurer from John Fetterman's 2022 senatorial campaign.